Inside a ritzy new San Francisco luxury consignment store from the first resale company to go public, where Louis Vuitton, Gucci, and Supreme should attract a deep-pocketed clientele

 - Katie Canales/Business Insider

-The RealReal has 10 brick-and-mortar locations in the US, but new to the San Francisco store is radio frequency identification trays.
+The RealReal has four brick-and-mortar locations in the US, but new to the San Francisco store is radio frequency identification trays.

 - source